premake/premake-core/website/docs/staticruntime.md

 ### Applies To ###

-The `config` scope.
+Project configurations.

 ### Availability ###

-Premake 5.0.0 alpha 12 or later.
+Premake 5.0.0-alpha12 or later.

 ### Examples ###